dgaydukov/cert-aws/sa/files/sa.md

 * export logs into s3 (kms-encrypted destination bucket is not supported)
 * stream logs into ElasticSearch/lambda/kinesis using real-time subscription with subscription filters (each LG can stream up to 2 destinations)
 * by default logs encrypted with SSE, you can also encrypt it using KMS (only symmetric kms supported).
 To use kms associate LG with kms key, you can't use console, you have to use cli.
+Alarm based on logs:
+* create metric filter based on some log pattern (like error name)
+* create metric alarm based on number of metric occurrence (like fire alarm if metric happens twice per hour)

 ###### Route53
 Route53 - amazon DNS service that help to transform domain name into IP address.
 Reason for a name, cause 53 - port of DNS.